 A Layout (International) Group Plc prepares its interim condensed consolidated financial statements in accordance with IAS 34 Interim Financial Reporting.
 The group is a listed company.
 The parent's functional and the presentation currency is CU.
 The majority of preparers of interim condensed financial statements only publish an annual and a half-year end report.
-This publication is therefore presented as a half yearend report.
+This publication is therefore presented as a half-year end report.

-The interim condensed financial statements have been prepared in compliance with all standards and interpretations issued by the IASB that have to be applied by companies with a financial year beginning on 1 January 2019.
+The interim condensed financial statements have been prepared in compliance with all standards and interpretations issued by the IASB that have to be applied by companies with a financial year beginning on 1 January 2020, in addition to certain amendments to IFRS 16, which were effective on 1 June 2020.
 No standards have been early adopted.
 A Layout (International) Group Plc is an existing preparer of adopted IFRS consolidated financial statements.
 Consequently, IFRS 1 (Revised 2008) First time adoption of International Financial Reporting Standards is not applicable.